The Best Landline Services for Seniors in 2025

 - Month-to-month contracts

-With flexible monthly contracting, long-distance options, and unlimited local calling with all plans, AT&T provides all the features you’d want in a landline, which differs from a “home phone” that uses VoIP, requiring the internet.
+With flexible monthly contracts, long-distance options and unlimited local calling, AT&T provides all the features you’d want in a landline.
+That differs from a home phone that uses VoIP and requires internet service.
 In each of our test calls, AT&T’s service reliably connected us with crystal-clear audio.

 Costs